api-platform/docs/core/graphql.md

 All `DateTimeInterface` properties will have the `DateTime` type in this example.

-## Changing the Serialization Context Dynamically
+## Changing the Serialization Context Dynamically (only for Symfony)

+> [!WARNING]
+> This part is only supported for API Platform with Symfony

 [As REST](serialization.md#changing-the-serialization-context-dynamically), it's possible to add dynamically a (de)serialization group when resolving a query or a mutation.